srl88/dice_social_app/README.md

 with the same ID will be searched on the database.
 Once found, player2_id will be updated under SINGLEHANDROOM data.
-Furthermore, if both players were to be switched to the game activity at the same time, there can be a problem because if player 2 searches for the room with the same ID when the room is being created on the database.
+Furthermore, if both players were to be switched to the game activity at the same time, there can be a problem because if player 2 searches for the room with the same ID when the room is being created on the database, player 2 would not be able to find the room.
 This problem was solved by adding 1 second delay and the toast message saying "Waiting for room creation.." for player 2 to make sure player 2 searches for the room after the room creation.

 ```
     if(UserGlobals.isChallenger) {